-As I’ve said before in “Awkward Phone Call With My Mum About My Childhood“, it was a pain trying to organise my mum’s visit.
-It’s a real struggle trying to help my mum.
-So, of course, there were going to be more issues around having to contact my mum before she comes down for the weekend.
+As I’ve said before in “Childhood Neglect: An Awkward Phone Call With My Mum“, it was a pain trying to organise my mum’s visit and help her get everything sorted out.
+Helping my mum is just so much hard work.
+So, of course, there were going to be more issues around having to contact my mum before she came down for the weekend.

-On the run up to my mum coming down to visit (Let The Battle Begin: My Weekend With My Mum), I called her to check she’d sorted the list of things we agreed she’d do when I last called her: she can be pretty useless with doing the stuff she needs to do.
+On the run-up to my mum coming down to visit (Let The Battle Begin: My Weekend With My Mum), I called her to check she’d sorted the list of things we agreed she’d do when I last called her: she can be pretty useless with doing the stuff she needs to do.
 Had she done any of them?
 No.

 Over the course of the last few months, I’ve looked up information for my mum and then emailed her about it.
 I also reminded her to check the information I sent and to choose which options were best for her.
 But she still hadn’t even looked at the emails containing all the information she needed.

-She also wants her first smartphone, so I asked her to practice using the tablet I got her when she was undergoing treatment for her cancer.
-She’s never used a smartphone before, and the phone she currently has I bought for in 2003.
+She also wanted her first smartphone, so I asked her to practice using the tablet I got her when she was undergoing treatment for her cancer.
+She’s never used a smartphone before, and the phone she currently has I bought in 2003.
 If she could figure out how to use the tablet, then I could figure out her needs and ability with a smartphone so I could sort one out for her, when she came to visit.
 Did she do that?
 No.

-Because my grandad died a few months after my mum’s cancer diagnosis, it meant my mum lost her benefits to live on and instead has to live on the inheritance.
+Because my granddad died a few months after my mum’s cancer diagnosis, it meant my mum lost her benefits to live on and instead had to live on her inheritance.
 This inheritance was also split equally between her and her many siblings.
 Due to this, I looked up advice for her about her benefits to try and retain as much of her benefits income as possible.

-Due to this inheritance, and my mum being unwilling to spend it on herself or give it to charity, so that she could get her benefits back, rather than living off the inheritance (because it won’t last that long), I found her a load of banking information so she could open some new savings accounts, bonds, etc. Has she looked at any of the banking information I found for her?
+Due to this inheritance and my mum being unwilling to spend it on herself or give it to charity so that she could get her benefits back (rather than living off the inheritance, because it won’t last that long), I found her a load of banking information so she could open some new savings accounts, bonds, etc. Has she looked at any of the banking information I found for her?
 Of course not, my efforts would be for nothing yet again.

 She’ll most likely never work again due to the damage her cancer did to her bones.
 Meaning she’ll burn through that inheritance in no time just paying her rent and bills.
 She could have done something nice for herself instead, like going on holiday or engaging in some charitable deeds.
 But no, that’s not what she wants to do.